tejaswini321/mushroom-pepperfry/README.md

 mushroom pepperfry is a very tasty and yummy and a healthy dish and it will keep u energetic!

-So to make this yummy dish you will need:
+So to make this yummy dish the following ingredients are needed..
 ## Ingredients:
  1. mushroom(1packet)
  2. 1 Big Onion